-Acceptance of Medicaid or Medicare Reimbursement Obligates Nursing Facilities to Comply with the Federal Nursing Home Reform Law
+3. Acceptance of Medicaid or Medicare Reimbursement Obligates Nursing Facilities to Comply with the Federal Nursing Home Reform Law

-Acceptance of federal reimbursement obligates a nursing facility to follow federal quality of care standards in reference to all facility residents, regardless of the reimbursement source for the resident.
-Upon admission, a resident is assessed through an instrument known as the MDS (for Minimum Data Set).
-In turn, information from the assessment is used to prepare a care plan.
+Acceptance of federal reimbursement obligates a nursing facility to follow federal quality of care standards in reference to all facility residents, regardless of the resident's reimbursement source.
+Upon admission, a resident is assessed through an instrument known as the MDS (Minimum Data Set).
+In turn, information from the assessment is used as part of preparing a care plan.
 The care plan process is done through a team process controlled by the resident to the extent possible.
-The team must include the resident's physician, facility staff and other persons chosen by the resident.
+The team must include the resident's physician, facility staff and other persons chosen by the resident.1

-The facility must provide health care services so that the resident can attain or maintain the highest practicable physical, mental, and psychosocial well-being.
-Therapy should be provided based on the resident's need for such services, based on a physician order, and cannot be limited only to those residents receiving
+The facility must provide health care services so that the resident can attain or maintain the highest practicable physical, mental, and psychosocial well-being.2 Therapy should be provided based on the resident's need for such services, based on a physician order, and cannot be limited only to those residents receiving specific Medicare Part A reimbursement based on receipt of therapy services.3 More generally, the facility cannot discriminate based on reimbursement source in providing services.4